robertnicjoo/rajaongkir/README.md

-# RajaOngkir for Laravel
+# RajaOngkir Komerce API for Laravel

-Laravel package for RajaOngkir/Komerce destination lookup and shipping cost calculation.
+Laravel package for the latest RajaOngkir Komerce API, including the current 2026 RajaOngkir API endpoints for destination lookup, shipping cost calculation, district-level shipping costs, and AWB tracking.

-This package provides a Laravel-native API client, facade, optional API routes, courier metadata, and helpers for domestic and international shipping rates.
+This package provides a Laravel-native API client, facade, optional API routes, courier metadata, and helpers for domestic and international shipping workflows.

+Built and maintained by [PT.
+Nicxon International Solutions](https://nicxonsolutions.com).

+## Why This Package Exists

+RajaOngkir is widely used in Indonesian ecommerce, but the Laravel ecosystem has lacked an up-to-date package for the current RajaOngkir Komerce API.
+RajaOngkir itself does not provide an official Laravel package, and many existing community packages target older API versions or outdated endpoint structures.

+[PT.
+Nicxon International Solutions](https://nicxonsolutions.com) created this package to fill that gap: a production-ready Laravel integration for the modern RajaOngkir Komerce API, with support for the latest destination hierarchy, domestic and international rates, district-level shipping cost calculation, and package tracking.

+All rights reserved by PT.
+Nicxon International Solutions.

 ## Requirements